 Many companies have worked with canine experts to develop special formulas for both puppies and adult dogs.
 These include dry food and wet food.
 The foods in the “dry food” category are the foods that are solid bits usually made for adult dogs, big or small.

 In terms of the physical appearance of most dry kibble dog food, you will notice that puppies will have much smaller kibble.
-This is because it is designed to be eaten easily with less jaw movements that encourages them to eat it.
+This is because it is designed to be eaten easily with fewer jaw movements that encourage them to eat it.

-For an example, adult dog food for Labradors is going to differ in kibble size compared to puppy sized kibble for the same breed.
-Similar to the way it would differ to dachshund dog food and a dog food brand known for different kibble sizes are Royal Canin.
+For example, adult dog food for Labradors is going to differ in kibble size compared to puppy-sized kibble for the same breed.
+Similar to the way it would differ to dachshund dog food and a dog food brand known for different kibble sizes is Royal Canin.

 Types of Dog Food